liflab/beepbeep-3-book/markdown/palettes/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/finitestatemachines/ExtendedMooreMachine.java#L50)

 The next step is to define transitions, as before.
-Let us first consider the case of the loop on state 0 located on the left-hand side of the figure.
+Let us first consider the case of the loop on State 0 located on the left-hand side of the figure.
 The guard on this transition should express the condition that:

-- the current event is the string `hasNext` **and**
+- The current event is the string `hasNext` **and**,
-- the current value of *c* in the processor's context is less than the current value of *n*
+- The current value of *c* in the processor's context is less than the current value of *n*.

 Such a Boolean function can be created with the help of a `FunctionTree`, as is shown by the code below: